quailyquaily/quaily-docs/docs/writer/analytics-settings.md

 ## Built-in Analytics

-Quail provides simple built-in analytics out of the box.
+Quaily provides simple built-in analytics out of the box.
 You don't need to configure anything to use it.

 For each post, the analytics metrics include: